raohmaru/CFC/o8g/Documents/CFC-Octgn.md

 - Draw 5 cards

 ## Playing the Game
 The best way to learn how to play CFC is by playing the videogame [SNK vs. Capcom Card Fighters' Clash 2 Expand Edition](http://neogeo.freeplaytech.com/svc-2/).
-If you don't have a Neo Geo Pocket Color, or you aren't one of the lucky owners of a Card Fighters' Clash 2 cartridge, you can try [CFC2 English patch](http://cfc2english.blogspot.com.es/).
+If you don't have a Neo Geo Pocket Color, or you aren't one of the lucky owners of a Card Fighters' Clash 2 cartridge, you can try the [CFC2 English patch](http://cfc2english.blogspot.com.es/).

+### Turns
 CFC is a turn-based game.
+Each player takes turns alternatively.

+Each turn is divided in seven phases.
 To move to the next phase you can press <span class=kb>Tab</span> key or functions keys <span class=kb>F1</span> to <span class=kb>F7</span>.

-Once you're in the Cleanup phase, pass the turn to your opponent by clicking in the green triangle after its name.
+Once you are in the last phase of your turn (the Cleanup phase), moving to the next phase will pass automatically the turn to your opponent.

+Please note that if automations are on, it's important to go through all phases, due to some automated tasks are performed on every phase to easy the gameplay.

+### Playing Cards
 To play a card from your hand you can double click on it, then the game will take care of the rest (if Play automation is on).

-Or you can drag it manually onto the table.
+### Activating Abilities
 To activate an ability or effect of a card on the table, double click on it.
-Some cards have automated effects that the plugin will apply automatically; for the rest of cards you will need to apply them manually.
+Cards have automated effects that the plugin will apply automatically (still work in progress); if they don't, you will need to apply them manually.

+Automatic <span class="ab ab-auto">●</span> abilities are applied automatically after playing the card or triggered after a phase change or certains events.

+### Attacking
-You can attack in the Attack phase by pressing <span class=kb>Ctrl</span>+<span class=kb>A</span> over a character card, or <span class=kb>Ctrl</span>+<span class=kb>Alt</span>+<span class=kb>A</span> to join an attacker and do a United Attack.
+You can attack in the Attack phase by double click on a card, or by pressing <span class=kb>Ctrl</span>+<span class=kb>A</span> over a character card, or <span class=kb>Ctrl</span>+<span class=kb>Alt</span>+<span class=kb>A</span> to join an attacker and do a United Attack.

-Defending player can counter an attacking character in the Counterattack phase by targeting that character, and pressing <span class=kb>Ctrl</span>+<span class=kb>B</span> while hovering one of his characters.
+Defending player can counter an attacking character in the Counterattack phase by targeting the attacking character (<span class=kb>Shift</span>+<span class=kb>Left click</span>), and then double click on a defending character card or press <span class=kb>Ctrl</span>+<span class=kb>B</span> while hovering ta defending character card.

-If automations are on, it's important to go through all phases, due to some automated tasks are performed on every phase to easy the gameplay.

 ## The Actions & Keyboard Shortcuts
 To play and go through OCTGN, you can use the mouse to interact with the game objects (table, cards, hand, deck), and the contextual menu (right click) and/or the keyboard to activate actions such as drawing cards, moving between phases or flip a coin.
 When an action is activated some automations take place to assist you and play faster.